 Online learning has taken off in a big way.
 Businesses are using it, governments are using it, even schools are pushing some courses online.
-That's why the WordPress LMS industry has blown up, especially with the COVID-19 pandemic!
+That's why the WordPress LMS plugin industry has blown up, especially with the COVID-19 pandemic!
 Even after the pandemic, the learning economy is still thriving.

-If you have knowledge to share, or want to make a little money sharing courses, WordPress and its various LMS, Learning Management Systems, make it easy.
+If you have knowledge to share, or want to make a little money sharing online courses, WordPress and its various LMS, Learning Management Systems, make it easy.

 This article will outline the 10 best WordPress LMS plugins available right now.
 It will outline the plugin, what it can do, its pros and cons, the cost and whether it’s a good bet or not.

-It’s the only WordPress LMS guide you’ll ever need!
+It’s the only WordPress LMS plugin guide you’ll ever need!

 What to Look for in WordPress LMS Plugins

 As you’ll quickly realize, investing in a WordPress LMS plugin can be a significant investment in both time and money.
 Choosing the right LMS for your needs is therefore vital.

-Setting up an LMS takes time and a lot of effort and the last thing you want is to build a selection of courses only to find a key feature isn’t available in the one you chose.
+Setting up an LMS takes time and a lot of effort and the last thing you want is to build a selection of online courses only to find a key feature isn’t available in the one you chose.

 So what are some key features?